Apr 13, 2017 Chris Doxey

 The presence of technology in our everyday life for both business and personal use has caused the frequency of cyber fraud attempts to rise and is a significant threat as noted by the Department of Justice (DOJ).
 In fact, the DOJ states that “Cybercrime is one of the greatest threats facing our country, and has enormous implications for our national security, economic prosperity, and public safety.”

 Cybercrime is an intended act in which one uses a computer or another technology to perpetrate a fraud intentionally.
-The crime should include the following three elements:
+The crime includes the following three elements:

 - Tools and technology